daoch4n/zen-ai-mcp-dev-tools/README.md

   -  general file manipulation (`search_and_replace`, `write_to_file`)
   -  ability to execute shell commands (`execute_command`)
 - All these functionalities are accessible via Server-Sent Events (SSE), making it a powerful and versatile server for various development needs.
-- Filesystem access boundaries are maintained via passing `repo_path` to every file command, so AI assistant can only read files relative to your repo.
+- Filesystem access boundaries are maintained via passing `repo_path` to every file command, so AI assistant only has read/write access to files in your your repo (or whatever AI assistant decides to pass as `repo_path` , make sure system prompt is solid on that part).
-- It won't stop assistant from `execute_command` rm -rf ~/* though, so execise extreme caution with auto-allowing command execution tool or at least don't leave assistant unattended when doing so.
+- It also won't stop assistant from `execute_command` rm -rf ~/* , so execise extreme caution with auto-allowing command execution tool or at least don't leave assistant unattended when doing so.

 ## Prerequisites